Le Freak so Sheik

 Photography: Jack Finnigan

-Founded by Prince Sayyid Hamad bin Hamoud al bu Said in 1983 the fragrance house of Amouage has developed a reputation for powerful scents inspired by oud and frankincense but creative director Christopher Chong has strutted in a new direction with Imitation Man.
+Founded by Prince Sayyid Hamad bin Hamoud al bu Said of Oman in 1983 the fragrance house of Amouage has developed a reputation for powerful scents inspired by oud and frankincense but creative director Christopher Chong has strutted in a new direction with Imitation Man.

 "For Imitation Man, this was my first time working with a pheromone and I created a leather and castoreum accord," Chong told the Muscat Daily.
 "It has citrus in there, the fresh smell of vinyl records, so typical of the seventies and of men who were confident in themselves and didn’t feel the need to assert their masculinity."